alexandergabbour/project-s/README.md

 ## dependencies

-you will need to have the customtkinter library as well as the Ubuntu font installed in your virtual environment after cloning the repository to your machine.
+- customtkinter
+- sqlite3
+- subprocess
+- Ubuntu font (it's best lol)

 *this will eventually be included in a requirements .txt file for quicker dependancy installation